WallarooLabs/wally/book/python/debugging.md

 ## Debugging Using PDB

  If you need a more robust tool to do debugging, the Python standard library provides `pdb`. `pdb` is an interactive debugger which gives you the option to set breakpoints, inspect the stack frames, and other features expected from an interactive debugger.
 A quick example of using `pdb` in your application would be importing the `pdb` module and then calling its `set_trace()` function.
-The `import pdb` command goes in the module you pass to `--application-module` when running `machida`.
+The `import pdb` command goes in the module you pass to `--application-module` when running `machida` or `machida3`.
 Usage example:

 ```python
 import pdb